We have professional field representatives on-call 24 hours-a-day, 7 days-a-week. If you require emergency service, please call (508) 593-9436.

 Water softeners, filters, and water treatment systems also need to be drained (the brine tank in a water softener can usually be ignored).

-Once all the water supply lines are completely empty, flush the toilets until they are empty, then winterize toilets and other drain traps by filling them with a special non-toxic RV type antifreeze solution (pink in color).
+Once all the water supply lines are empty, flush the toilets until they are empty, then winterize toilets and other drain traps by filling them with a special non-toxic RV type antifreeze solution (pink in color).

 Keep in mind that water also runs through many appliances such as the washing machine and dishwasher, as well as the water supply line to the ice-maker in refrigerators.
 Each one of these will also need to be drained and/or disconnected.
 Some professionals also recommend anti-freeze be poured into the bottom of the dishwasher and washing machine.